Mtnikmaram/project1/README.md

 5. Type **git clone**, and then paste the URL copied from GitHub.
 6. Press **enter** and the local clone will be created.

-## bugs

-I find some bugs in my code :
-* The most bug was using space in my file names of the images : so  i double check the codes
-* I have forgotten to creat asset folder : this part was told from the mentor
-* The nav bar was not in the write color : I changed the color and the position
-* The display was not in form : I search the web to fix the issue

 ## credits
 * The font came from [Google Fonts](https://fonts.google.com/).